Maurice Leggett: Detroit Lions

 On July 29, 2011, Leggett signed with the Detroit Lions.
 He was released on August 17, after his injury didn't heal.

 Utah Blaze

 Leggett signed with the Utah Blaze of the Arena Football League (AFL) in 2013 to resume his football career.
-He had 69 tackles and five interceptions playing in 15 games during his only season in the AFL.
+He had 69 tackles and five interceptions playing in 15 games during his first season in the AFL.

 Philadelphia Soul

 During the offseason, Leggett signed with the Philadelphia Soul, but never played with the team.

 Winnipeg Blue Bombers

 In 2014, Leggett signed with the Winnipeg Blue Bombers of the Canadian Football League.
 In his first CFL year, Leggett was Winnipeg's nominee for the CFL outstanding defensive player of the year award.
 He finished his first CFL season tied for second in the league with five interceptions, including three in one game.
 At the end of the season, he was rewarded with a three-year contract extension.
 Leggett continued his strong play in 2015, contributing 59 tackles (including five on special teams), five quarterback sacks and one interception.

 In 2016, Leggett was voted Winnipeg's top defensive player, and was the CFL's co-leader with seven interceptions, three of which he returned for touchdowns.

 In 2017, Leggett was named a "Shaw CFL Top Performer of the Week" after scoring two touchdowns in the Banjo Bowl win over the Saskatchewan Roughriders.
 It was only the third time in the past 30 years that a CFL defensive player had multiple touchdowns in a game.
 On October 15, 2017, nearing the end of the 2017 regular season, Leggett suffered a torn Achilles tendon and was declared out for the rest of the season.
 In 13 games he had contributed 50 tackles, three interceptions and three sacks.
 In February 2018, less than a week before becoming a free agent, Leggett and the Bombers agreed to a one-year contract extension.
 Leggett suffered another serious injury during the 2018 CFL season and was carted off the team's practice field on October 22, 2018.
 Leggett was released by the Winnipeg Blue Bombers on November 21, 2018, after the Bombers were eliminated from the playoffs.